particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Scrolling fix in Device OS API reference 2024-01-18

+Fixed a longstanding bug where if the section you opened in the Device OS firmware API reference was shorter than the height of your window, the next section might not load automatically.
+Scrolling down would not load it, either.

 ### Fixed navigation on some pages 2024-01-18

 Fixed a bug where if a page had no L2 headers, no navigation would be shown even if it had L3 headers.
 One example was the Workbench FAQ.